tanzquotient/etds-website/LIVE_UPDATES.md

 1. Create a new project "My ETDS 2025".
 1. Enable the Sheets API.
 1. Create API keys: one for prod, one for dev.
     a.
-Restrict the prod key to HTTP referrers of your website, e.g. https://etds.ch/*.
+Restrict the prod key to HTTP referrers of your website, e.g. `https://etds.ch/*`.
+       You may also need to allow-list `https://sheets.googleapis.com/* `.
     a.
 Restrict BOTH keys to the Sheets API.
 1. Set the Share link of the Spreadsheet to "Anyone" and "Viewer" (read-only).